-Mortgage fraud will occur when individuals will defraud a financial institution or a private lender through the mortgage process.
+Mortgage fraud occurs when someone defrauds a financial institution or a private lender through the mortgage process.

 What are the different types of mortgage fraud?

-Mortgage fraud can initially be split into two distinct categories:
+Mortgage fraud can be split into two distinct categories:

 Opportunistic mortgage fraud